NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/executionlayer.md

    When a Canister initiates a call to another Canister, the execution environment will deduct Cycles from the calling Canister's account to pay for the cost of the outgoing call message and the cost of the reply message that the callee will send.
 Since the size of the reply message is unknown, the maximum message size is deducted first, and excess Cycles are returned to the caller if the reply is short.

 3. **Storage fee**: Canisters pay a fee to store data (including Wasm bytecode and state).
 The system reaches consensus on the "current" time after each round of consensus and then charges according to the number of rounds.
-For more details, please refer to the **source code**.
+For more details, please refer to the [source code](https://github.com/dfinity/ic/blob/master/rs/cycles_account_manager/src/lib.rs#L568).

 4. **Creating a Canister**: When deploying a Canister online for the first time, you need to top up some Cycles for the Canister.
 The default is 3T cycles, with a minimum top-up of 0.01T.

 ## Cycles Calculation